maryrosecook/game-framework/docs/plan.md

   - Built-in: moveThing
   - Custom: Custom-written function that can be edited in the UI.
 - Actions on disk:
-  - each action is a `.ts` file exporting a default const pointing at an object with this structure { summary: string, code: handler function signature, allowedTriggers: TriggerName[] }.
+  - each action is a `.ts` file exporting a default const pointing at an object with this structure { code: handler function signature, allowedTriggers: TriggerName[] }.
   - Filename is the canonical action name.
   - Custom actions live under `[game-name]/actions/`
   - Built-in actions live under `engine/actions/`.